leowilkin/hackathons-map/README.md

 ```

 Notes:

 - `lat`/`lng`/`attendees` are normalized to numbers by the backend; missing `attendees` defaults to `1` so it still renders.
+- Daydream sizing semantics:
+   - When “Use Daydream attendees” is OFF or `?useProjected=false`, Daydream count is treated as `1`.
+   - When ON or `?useProjected=true`, Daydream count uses Airtable’s `attendees` field.

 ## Deploying to Coolify